dolthub/dolt/README.md

 We're just getting started, but here are a few use cases we think Noms is especially well-suited for:

+#### Data Collaboration

-* **Data collaboration**—Work on data together.
-Track changes, fork, merge, sync, etc. The entire Git workflow, but on large-scale, structured data.
+Work on data together.
+Track changes, fork, merge, sync, etc. The entire Git workflow, but on large-scale, structured or unstructured data.
+Useful for teams doing data analysis, cleansing, enrichment, etc.

-* **ETL**—ETL based on Noms is inherently incremental, undoable, idempotent, and auditable.
-* **Data integration and enrichment**—A content-addressed database should be a really nice place to do data integration.
-Enrichments can be modeled as extensions to source data which are trivially undoable.
+#### ETL

+Noms should work really well as a backing store for ETL pipelines.
+Noms-backed ETL is naturally:

+* **Incremental:** Noms datasets can be efficiently diffed, so only the changed data needs to be run through the pipeline.
+* **Versioned:** Any transform can be compared to the previous run and trivially undone or re-applied.
+* **Idempotent:** If a transform fails in the middle for any reason, it can simply be re-run.
+A transform's result will always be the same no matter how many times it is run.
+* **Auditable:** Content-addressing enables precisely tracking inputs to each transform and result.

+#### Data Integration and Enrichment

+Similar to ETL, Noms makes a natural store for data aggregation, integration, and enrichment.
+Data integration and enrichment can be modeled in a non-destructive way as metadata assertions from content to attribute.
+Assertions can be owned by the creating application and undone en-masse by deleting a single Noms dataset.

+#### Decentralized database

-* **Decentralized database**—Noms is a natural fit to move structured data around certain kinds of widely decentralized applications.
+Noms should be a natural fit to move data around certain kinds of widely decentralized applications.
+Rather than just moving raw files, e.g., with rsync, you can move around structured data which is immediately queryable and usable by the applciation.

 ## Get Involved